lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-28-Cambridge_LCF.md

 because the section of the code where proofs can be constructed is strictly confined.
 Hardly anyone remembers the meaning of the acronym LCF: *Logic for Computable Functions*.
-Edinburgh LCF was created in order to carry out proofs in what was then called ["fixpoint theory"](https://doi.org/10.1145/361454.361460) and was later subsumed into denotational semantics, where it dropped out of sight.
+Edinburgh LCF was created in order to carry out proofs in what was then called ["fixpoint theory"](https://doi.org/10.1145/361454.361460) and was later subsumed into denotational semantics, where it sank out of sight.
 And it implemented a logic defined by Dana Scott in a paper that he had withdrawn from publication, so you had to get an illicit copy.
 (It [finally appeared](https://doi.org/10.1016/0304-3975(93)90095-B) in 1993.)